Top Organic Architects

 The Work Continues

-What these six architects share is not a style and not a period.
+What these ten architects share is not a style and not a period.
 They practiced across most of the twentieth century and into the twenty-first.
 They worked in Oklahoma, California, New Mexico, and across the American West.
 Their buildings look nothing alike.
 What they share is an unwillingness to accept that a building is a container for a program — an insistence that architecture is something more active than that, more specific, more committed to the particular life and the particular place.

 At Conner & Perry Architects, we try to practice inside these same principles.
 Our work at the Sheats-Goldstein Residence — as architects of record since 2015 — is the most direct expression of that commitment, but it runs through everything we build.
 The organic tradition is not a historical category.
 It is an ongoing project, original and never-ending, and there is no arrival.
 There is only the next building, the next site, the next specific problem that has never existed before and will not exist again.